Saskia Reeves: Career

 Early in her career Reeves performed in puppet shows and in satirical revues at the Covent Garden Community Theatre.
 Her stage work includes productions with the Royal Shakespeare Company and at London's Royal National Theatre.
 She was a member of the Cheek by Jowl international theatre company.
 In 2008, she starred in the English Touring Theatre revival of Athol Fugard's Hello and Goodbye at the Trafalgar Studios in London.

 Reeves work in film includes: Close My Eyes (1991); I.D.
 (1995); Butterfly Kiss (1995) co-starring with Amanda Plummer – described in the New York Times as "a disturbing road movie that suggests a twisted British answer to 'Thelma and Louise' spiced with dashes of 'Heavenly Creatures' and 'Natural Born Killers'"; and Our Kind of Traitor (2016).

-Reeves' numerous television credits include Spooks, The Commander, and the Bodies finale.
+Reeves's numerous television credits include Spooks, The Commander and the Bodies finale.
 In 1997, Plotlands, a six-part BBC One miniseries about the creation of the suburbs in the 1920s, was her first major TV series role.
 In 2010, she starred as Anne Darwin, the wife of John Darwin, in BBC Four's Canoe Man, a dramatization of the John Darwin disappearance case, and co-starred as DSU Rose Teller in the first season of the BBC One series Luther.
 In 2011, Reeves played the matriarch, Anna Brangwen, in the first part of William Ivory's two-part adaptation of D. H. Lawrence's novels The Rainbow and Women in Love, first shown on BBC Four.
 She co-stars with Gary Oldman and Kristin Scott Thomas in the Apple TV series Slow Horses (2022–present).

-Reeves has also done voice work, including commercials, narration, and book readings.
+Reeves has also done voice work, including commercials, narration and book readings.